PeroSkarpa/Pinecone/location-tree-api/README.md

-# Location Tree API
+Location Tree API

 A Node.js RESTful API for managing a tree structure of locations.
 This API allows you to add, update, delete, move, and reorder nodes in a hierarchical structure.
-It is built using **Express** and **SQLite**.
+It is built using Express and SQLite.

-## Features
+Features
 - Fetch the entire tree or a specific node along with its children.
 - Add new child nodes to a specified parent node.
 - Update existing nodes.